humbug/php-scoper/README.md

 ### With Box

-If you are using [Box](box) to build your PHAR, you can use the existing [PHP-Scoper integration][php-scoper-integration].
+If you are using [Box][box] to build your PHAR, you can use the existing [PHP-Scoper integration][php-scoper-integration].
 Box will take care of most of the things for you so you should only have to adjust the PHP-Scoper configuration to your needs.